Right now only, you can buy the course for a 10% discount.

 Evaluating Potential Threats

 After thorough analysis and investigation of flagged activities, it’s imperative to assess the seriousness of the situation.
 This involves scrutinizing all collected data, money laundering investigations notes, and analysis to determine if the observed behavior meets the criteria for filing a Suspicious Activity Report (SAR).
-Filing timelines are crucial here, as regulatory compliance demands prompt reporting to relevant authorities.
+Filing timelines are crucial here, as regulatory standards demands prompt reporting to relevant authorities.

 Compliance with reporting requirements is critical, as failure to adhere to these standards can lead to substantial penalties.